-Power to the bath is provided by an AC mains supply.
-See Section 3.1, Specifications, for additional details.
+Power to the bath is provided by a grounded AC mains supply.
+See Section 3.1, Specifications on page 11 for power details.
 Power to the bath passes through a filter to prevent switching spikes from being transmitted to other equipment.

-To turn on the bath switch the control panel power switch to the ON position.
+To turn on the bath, switch the control panel power switch to the ON position.
 The stir motor will turn on, the LED display will begin to show the bath temperature, and the heater will turn on or off until the bath temperature reaches the programmed set-point.

-When powered on the control panel display will briefly show a four digit number.
+When powered on, the control panel display will briefly show a four digit number.
 This number indicates the number of times power has been applied to the bath.
 Also briefly displayed is data which indicates the controller hardware configuration.
 This data is used in some circumstances for diagnostic purposes.